Opportunity to Learn

 Control Without Measuring

-A basic principle of management is that you can’t manage what you can’t measure.
+Control Without Measuring A basic principle of management is that you can’t manage what you can’t measure.
 But the trap is that when we have a simple, cheap and easy measure we often use that as a proxy for the measure we would like but don’t have.
 This is the root of many problems.
-The body has many autonomous biochemical responses that are…
+The body has many autonomous biochemical…

 Read More